odoo/odoo/doc/setup/install.rst

 * PostgreSQL, to use a local database

+  .. note:: Version 9.4 or later is recommended.

   After installation you will need to create a postgres user: by default the only user is ``postgres``, and Odoo forbids connecting as ``postgres``.